Written by Graeme Petrie

 1. The Industry is there.

 Vancouver has earned the nickname “Hollywood North” for good reason.
 The city is 3rd to LA and NY for Film & TV production and 2nd to LA for TV pilots shot in North America.
-Last summer there were 33 productions shot in Vancouver with over $2 billion spent in 2015.
-Much of that is spent by Netflix and Amazon and both plan to spend more.
+Last summer there were over 70 commercial productions shot in Vancouver with over $2.6 billion spent in BC in 2017.
+Much of that is spent by Netflix, Amazon and Hallmark and they all plan to spend more.
 Well trained crews; a strong track record for major productions; abundant studio space; close location to LA decision makers and major talent; large pool of local actors and a low Canadian dollar make this a great city to shoot.
 Convoys of white trucks and trailers signal another production is taking place downtown or in the suburbs.

 2. Schools see the BIG picture.